cysouw/diathesis/text/c04_reflexive.md

 ## Introduction

-When using the grammatical term ~~reflexive~~ a distinction has to be made between 'self-inflicting' ~~reflexive reference~~ and the ~~reflexive pronoun~~.
-The reflexive pronoun is easily identified in the third person as *sich*.
-One of the uses of this reflexive pronoun is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
+When using the grammatical term ~~reflexive~~ a distinction has to be made between 'self-inflicting' ~~reflexive reference~~ and ~~reflexive pronouns~~.
+In German, reflexive pronouns are easily identified in the third person as *sich*.
+One of the functions of reflexive pronouns is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
 For example, the verb *waschen* 'to wash' has two roles, the 'washer' and the 'washee' [@next a].
-Crucially, with 'self-inflicting' reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
+Crucially, with self-inflicting reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
 The reflexive pronoun in [@next b] only indicates that the two roles are performed by the same participant, opposing it to [@next a] in which the two roles are performed by different participants.
-With the reflexive pronoun in [@next b], both roles are still explicitly marked, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive reference [@dixon2014: 172ff.].
-For languages with verbal derivation the verb is being marked as 'self-inflicting' and one role is completely dropped.
-It is probably preferable to analyse verbal 'self-inflicting' reflexive reference in such languages as a kind of diathesis.]
+With the reflexive pronoun in [@next b], both roles are still overtly present, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking self-inflicting reflexive reference [cf. @dixon2014: 172ff.].
+For such languages with a  derivational strategy, the verb is being marked as 'self-inflicting' and one role is completely dropped.
+Thus, it is better to analyse self-inflicting reflexive reference in such languages as a kind of diathesis.]

 ::: ex
 a.
 Er wäscht ihn.
 b.
 Er wäscht sich.
 :::

-Although German does not show diathesis for 'self-inflicting' reflexive reference, the reflexive pronoun is used in many different diatheses in German, for example anticausative [@next a], see [@sec:reflexive-anticausative] or antipassive [@next b], see [@sec:reflexive-accusative-antipassive].
+Although German does not show diathesis for self-inflicting reflexive reference, the reflexive pronoun is used in many other constructions that show diathesis, for example anticausatives [@next a], see [@sec:reflexive-anticausative] or antipassives [@next b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
 There is a long tradition to call such constructions ~~middle~~.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].

 ::: ex
 a.
 Ich schließe den Schrank.
 Der Schrank schließt sich.
 b.
 Ich beklage den Lärm.
 Ich beklage mich über den Lärm.
 :::

-There are also various verbs for which any reflexive alternation is lost and only the option with a reflexive pronoun is retained.
+There are also various verbs for which there does not exist a reflexive alternation, but only the option with a reflexive pronoun is retained.
 Such 'obligatorily reflexive' verbs are not very common, but clearly attested, e.g. *sich verspäten* 'to be late' and *sich aneignen* 'to appropriate' [@next], see [@sec:reflexive-deponent].

 ::: ex
 a.
 Die S-Bahn hat sich wieder einmal verspätet.
 b.
 Ich habe mir eine neue Sprache angeeignet.
 :::

 In this chapter those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
 There are many more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
 For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
 There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
-Also widely discussed in German grammar is the combination of a reflexive pronouns with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
-Less widely discussed are diatheses that combine a reflexive pronouns with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participle-geben-reflexive-anticausative].
+Also widely discussed in German grammar is the combination of a reflexive pronoun with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
+Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participle-geben-reflexive-anticausative].

 ::: ex
 a.
 Der Hund ist nach Hause gelaufen.
 Der Hund hat sich im Wald verlaufen.